Wednesday, December 21, 2011

 For instance, if the user is likely to be on the road, they might be short on time to find the information they need from your site, or be in a distracting environment and have a slow data connection—so a simple layout with single purpose would work best.
 Additionally, if you're providing content for a less technical audience, make sure it's not too difficult to access content—animation might provide a "wow" factor, but only if your user appreciates it and it's not too difficult to get to the content.

 Even without testing, building a basic user profile (or "persona") can help shape your designs for the benefit of the user—this doesn't have to be an exhaustive biography, but just some basic considerations of your user's behavior patterns.

 Testing doesn't have to be a costly operation – friends and family can be a great resource.
 Some pointers:

 - Sample size: Just five people can be a large enough number of users to find common problems in your layouts and navigation (see Jakob Nielsen's article on why using a small sample size is sufficient).

 - Choosing your testers: A range of different technical ability can be useful, but be sure to only focus on trends—for example, if more than 50% of your testers have the same usability issue, it's likely a real problem—rather than individual issues encountered.

-- Testing location: If possible, visit the user in their home and watch how they use the site—observe how he/she normally navigates the web when relaxed and in their natural environment.
-Remote testing is also a possibility if you can’t make it in person—we’ve heard that Google+ hangouts can be used effectively for this ( find out more about using Google+ hangouts ).
+- Testing location: If possible, visit the user in their home and watch how they use the site—observe how they normally navigate the web when relaxed and in their natural environment.
+Remote testing is also a possibility if you can't make it in person—we've heard that Google+ hangouts can be used effectively for this (find out more about using Google+ hangouts).

 - How to test: Based on your site's goals, define 4 or 5 simple tasks to do on your website, and let the user try to complete the tasks.
 Ask your testers to speak aloud so you can better understand their experiences and thought processes.